Kids to Camp Grants

 • The maximum amount to apply for is $10,000

-• Funding must be used between May 1, 2024 and September 1, 2024
+• Funding must be used between May 1, 2026 and September 1, 2026

 • Applications will be considered from:

-• To determine if your organization is eligible, and to understand how the funding can be used, access the Funding Guidelines (pdf).
+• To determine if your organization is eligible, and to understand how the funding can be used, access the Grant Guidelines (pdf).
 If you want to download a copy of the application so you can see all the questions before you apply, you can access it here: Application (pdf).
 If you want to see the evaluation form you would complete if you received a grant, you can access it here: Evaluation (pdf).

 How we will be assessing your application:

-• Applications must align with WRCF’s mission, vision and values.
+• Applications must align with WRCF’s mission, vision, and values.

 • The organization has the ability to achieve the articulated objectives of the camp.